timtadh/hackthology/hackthology/content/pages/consulting.md

 Category: Consulting

-I available for consulting on a per project basis.
+I am available for consulting on a per project basis.
 I can also offer training materials and sessions on a number of topics.
 I am particularly interested in working on projects related to compilers and programming languages.
 However, I have worked on variety of other systems as well including: web services, thick